fikebr/dyna_dialogs/README.md

 **Note:** The core dialog functionality works with or without this logger.
 It uses standard Python logging, so you can use any logging configuration you prefer.

+## Contributing

+Found a bug or want to add a feature?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the development workflow.

+If you're using dyna-dialogs and want to contribute improvements:
+1. Clone the repository
+2. Install in editable mode: `uv pip install -e ~/path/to/dyna-dialogs`
+3. Make changes and test
+4. Commit and push to your branch
+5. Create a pull request

 ## License

 MIT